aparveen8/schematic_to_GDSII_inverter/README.md

    - [GDSII File Generation](#9-gdsii-file-generation)
 4. [Conclusion](#conclusion)

-## Project Overview
+##  Overview

 This project explores the design and analysis of a CMOS inverter using the **GPDK90 technology node**.
 The workflow includes schematic design, simulations, layout generation, DRC & LVS verification, parasitic extraction, and the final generation of the GDSII file for tapeout.
 Additionally, pre-layout and post-layout simulations are conducted to evaluate the impact of layout parasitics on inverter performance, specifically delay.

 ## Tools & Technologies